nocache_headers()WP 2.0.0

 }

-You can set caching for several events at once by simply adding a name check to the event.
+Caching can be set up immediately for several events by simply adding a check for the event name.

-Directly in the code is often more convenient, because the headers can be set directly in the AJAX request handler function.
+Directly in the code is often more convenient because headers can be set right in the AJAX request handler function.

 Suppose our AJAX event is called my_ajax_action, then: